Tomas-Kaiser/typescript_tutorial/README.md

 ### Static Members
 A static property is a property that belongs to a class and not an object.
 We are going to have only one instance of that property in memory.

+Static members are accessed using the class name.
+We use them where we need a single instance of a class member (property or method) in memory.

 ```Typescript
 class Ride {
     private static _activeRiders: number = 0;